inspec/inspec/docs/dsl_inspec.md

   impact 1.0

-  title 'Allow only SSH Protocol 2' desc 'Only SSH protocol version 2 connections should be permitted.
+  title 'Allow only SSH Protocol 2' desc '
+    Only SSH protocol version 2 connections should be permitted.
-        The default setting in /etc/ssh/sshd_config is correct, and can be verified by ensuring that the following line appears: Protocol 2'
+    The default setting in /etc/ssh/sshd_config is correct, and can be verified by ensuring that the following line appears: Protocol 2 '

   tag 'production','development'
   tag 'ssh','sshd','openssh-server'